 That branch of Bible study which seeks to lay out the proper rules for interpreting Scripture is known as hermeneutics.
 Among devout Bible students, there has long been consensus as to what these rules are.
 The church must now reaffirm and defend them if it wishes to counter the current threats to sound doctrine.
 The authentic rules of interpretation include the following five.

 1. The Rule of Authorial Intent

 No reader has the right to impose his own ideas on the text.
-Scripture itself clearly teaches that the only meaning of a text is what the Holy Spirit intended when He inspired the human writer (2 Pet.
+Scripture itself clearly teaches that a text has no meaning beyond what the Holy Spirit intended when He inspired the human writer (2 Pet.
 1:20-21).
 It follows that every text has only one correct interpretation.
 If two readers disagree on what it means, at least one of them is necessarily wrong.
 Perhaps both are wrong.
 How do we discover the one correct interpretation?
 We must consult the author Himself, the Holy Spirit.
 We must allow Him to teach us.

 Two are prominent today.